 The EPA's Safer Choice program considers Simple Green a leader in safer product development and sustainability.
-A recipient of the Safer Choice label, Simple Green All-Purpose Cleaner is safe for use in pressure washers and on all washable surfaces, and easily removes tough dirt and grime without the use of harsh chemicals that can harm you and the environment.
+A recipient of the Safer Choice label, Simple Green All-Purpose Cleaner can be used in pressure washers and on all washable surfaces, and easily removes tough dirt and grime without the use of caustic chemicals.

-Simple Green's line of Oxy Solve products are Safer Choice certified, specifically designed for pressure washing without damaging surfaces or the environment.
+Simple Green's line of Oxy Solve products are Safer Choice certified and specifically designed for pressure washing without damaging surfaces or the environment.

-Each product in the Oxy Solve line is specialized for different surfaces, and has been proven safer for use around people, pets, wildlife and waterways:
+Each product in the Oxy Solve line is specialized for different surfaces: